theodorejb/Responsive-Captcha/README.md

 3. Get a new question to display in your form

-    Important: only call the <pre>getNewQuestion()</pre> method AFTER checking the user's response, since it will replace the answer session variable.
+    Important: only call the `getNewQuestion()` method AFTER checking the user's response, since it will replace the answer session variable.

         <label for="captcha-field">
             <?php echo $textCaptcha->getNewQuestion() ?>